microsoftarchive/data-pipeline-storm/docs/DesignConsiderations.md

 ## What are Partition-local Operations in Trident
 Partition-local operations involve no network transfer and are applied to each batch partition independently.
 They include **Functions**, **Filters**, and **partitionAggregate**.

-A **function** takes in a set of input fields and emits zero or more tuples as output.
-The fields of the output tuple are appended to the original input tuple in the stream.
-If a function emits no tuples, the original input tuple is filtered out.
-Otherwise, the input tuple is duplicated for each output tuple.

-**Filters** take in a tuple as input and decide whether or not to keep that tuple or not.

-**partitionAggregate** runs a function on each partition of a batch of tuples.
-Unlike functions, the tuples emitted by partitionAggregate replace the input tuples given to it.
-There are three different interfaces for defining aggregators: **CombinerAggregator**, **ReducerAggregator**, and **Aggregator**.

-To support the exactly-once-semantics, we need to know whether we are in the replay, whether all the tuples in a batch are processed.
-We decide to used the most general interface: **Aggregator""
+To support the exact once semantics, we need to know whether we are in the replay, whether all the tuples in a batch are processed.
+We decide to use the most general interface: **Aggregator""

 ## What is an Aggregator and why it fits our needs
 The most general interface for performing aggregations is Aggregator, which looks like this: